-5GDHC in practice: recovering heat from abandonned mines
+5GDHC in practice: recovering heat from abandoned mines

 Bochum and Heerlen are two cities using abandoned coal mines to implement fifth-generation district heating and cooling grids (5GDHC) in their regions.